vishalkumar9/REAL-ESTATE/README.md

 > `REACT_APP_BING_MAP_API=`
 * BACKEND_USER_URL - API ENDPOINT TO INTERACT WITH USER RELATED REQUEST SUCH AS LOGIN SIGNUP
 * BACKEND_PROPERTY_URL - API ENDPOINT TO INTERACT WITH PROPERTY RELATED REQUEST SUCH AS UPLOADING PROPERTY, SEARCHING ETC.
-4. now go to terminal ans type npm start
+4. now go to terminal and type npm start

-* Backend
+## Backend
+---
 1. go to backend folder
 2. go to terminal and write npm install
 3. create nodemon.json and set this variable